IRS Offer In Compromise Calculator

 Need More Information about the IRS Offer in Compromise Program?
 Check out the Ultimate OIC Guide: Click Here

-The Basic IRS OIC Formula is broken down to 3 Major Parts:
+The basic IRS OIC Formula is broken down to 3 main parts:

 1. Your Net Value of Assets